UsamaQaisrani/compiler/README.md

 # My First Compiler

-A small compiler that convers BASIC to C and is written in Python.
+A small compiler that compiles BASIC to C and is written in Python.

 ## Features